How to Know When to Replace Your Patio Doors in Jackson

 It’s time to replace your patio door if you see gaps between the two doors or between the doors and the frame.
 This can cost you on your heating and cooling bills.

-Snow or rain can drip through these gaps, leading to damage to your door and flooring.
+Snow or rain can seep through these gaps, leading to damage to your door and flooring.

 Your patio door’s seal might be leaky if condensation is noticeable between the glass.

 Condensation can also be linked to poor installation or humidity.

 If the seal fails, air and moisture can build up between the panes.
 This can undermine insulation and energy savings.

 Hail can lead to major structural damage to patio doors.
 Replace doors with exterior or glass damage.